george-language/george-language.github.io/book/chapter5.1.md

 ## Other List Operations

 Lists come with a bunch of built-in operations, like `append`, `remove`, `reverse`, and more that make them super powerful for managing data.
-A full list of available operations is in the [List Documentation](/docs/types/list#operations).
+A full list of available operations is in the [list documentation](/docs/types/list#operations).

 ## Your Challenge 🤔